 Asbjørn Nilsen Riseth (University of Oxford)

 The annual conference provides an accessible window on a wide range of current OR activity and a great forum for networking.
-The masterclasses I have attended have more than lived up to their billing, providing in-depth insights into specific areas of OR, or teaching skills to a high level.
-The financial support provided to attend them is also much appreciated.
 In practice, membership of the STOR-i associates network, has given me access to a range of high-level development opportunities and the chance to network with peers, OR professionals and OR academics.
 This has helped me considerably in my studies towards a PhD.

 Mark Tuson (Cardiff University)